New Student Checklist & FAQ

 Update your address information, emergency contacts, and profile on Penn InTouch.
 Carefully review your billing, local, and permanent addresses so that communication from your school will be sent to the correct address.
 Periodically review your profile to make sure everything is correct.

 Attend New Graduate & Professional Student Orientation

 Your school will provide an academic orientation, and the Graduate Student Center offers activities to get you oriented to the University and Philadelphia.
 Be sure to attend both!

 What do I do if I need a new PennKey Setup Code?

 You can obtain a PennKey Setup Code (either because the one they sent expired or you never received one) in person or by postal mail.
 For security reasons, Setup Codes will not be sent by email or given out over the phone.

-- By mail: Call the 24-hour, automated PennKey Setup Code Request Line and enter your identifying information.
+- By mail: Use the PennKey Setup Code Service and enter your identifying information.
 A letter containing your Setup Code will be sent via U.S. Mail to your address of record.